anismuslimin/profile-hyde/about.md

 A news junkie, I hope to use my ability as a journalist to share stories of people, but more importantly, hold powerful individuals and groups accountable.
 I'm extremely passionate about social issues such as poverty, racism and equality — as seen in some of my writings.

 I bring diversity to the table because I come from a minority group.
-I have proven reporting and writing skills as well as commitment, evident through my work and my service as the Daily Iowan metro editor.
-I know a third language — I am proficient in the Malay Language, which is similar to the Indonesian Language, while I also have elementary proficiency in both Mandarin and Arabic.
+I have proven reporting and writing skills as well as commitment, evident by my work and service at the Daily Iowan.
+I am capable of communicating in a third language — proficient in the Malay Language, which is similar to the Indonesian Language, while having basic proficient skills in both Mandarin and Arabic.

 My works can be seen on [Daily Iowan](http://daily-iowan.com/?s=anis+shakirah+mohd+muslimin).

 As a reporter, I value accuracy, accountability and teamwork.
+Personally as an individual I value diversity, justice, freedome, faith and education.

 ### Social media